 Safety Considerations and What to Avoid

 Safety must always be the top priority when selecting entertainment for unsupervised cats.
 Avoid toys with small, detachable parts that pose choking hazards.
-String, ribbon, and yarn can cause serious intestinal blockages if ingested, making them unsuitable for unsupervised play.
+Linear foreign bodies such as string can anchor under the tongue and saw through intestinal tissue during peristalsis.
+Surgical intervention is often required.

 Regular claw maintenance ensures that climbing structures and scratching posts remain safe and effective.
 Overgrown claws can become caught in fabrics or carpets, potentially causing injury during active play.